LightInTheDarkNight/startup/README.md

 Adaptive styling that looks goood and interesting on a variety of different screen sizes.
 Smooth and modern appearance and design.

 #### React
-Will provide Login, game settings, and game play elements in a streamlined flow.
+Will provide login, game settings, and game play elements in a streamlined flow.
 Will help chat experience to be seamless and integrated with other code areas.

 #### Web Service
 Authentication - Use of the third party GetOTP service to verify emails and phone numbers used on the website.
 Potential integration with SSO providers, including Apple, Google, and Facebook.
-Chat featuress potentially added this way.
+Chat features potentially added this way.

 #### Authentication
 Users will have individual logins and basic profile information associated with them.